stefanuebe/vaadin-fullcalendar/addon/README.md

     * description (not shown via FC),
     * editable / read only

+## Feedback and co.
 If there are bugs or you need more features (and I'm not fast enough) feel free to contribute on GitHub. :)
 I'm also happy for feedback or suggestions about improvements.

+##About FullCalendar
+For a full overview of what FullCalendar is capable of have a look at https://fullcalendar.io/